 The Logic Level with its 10 Things to Do From 13-15 is when the fun begins.
 Children are no longer memorizing and absorbing facts.
 They’re beginning to critically think and debate.
 We have to learn, study, and think along with our young teenagers!

-Formal study of logic as well as speech and debate is begun.
+The formal study of logic, as well as speech and debate, is begun.
 It’s time to expect the children to think and debate their ideas and thoughts as we study the various subjects.

 Wisdom (Rhetoric) Stage: 16-18 years

-The Bluedorns in The Rhetoric Level don’t emphasis classical education the way the ancient Greeks and Romans did.
-Classical literature and subjects aren’t the point of a classical Christian education.
+The Bluedorns in The Rhetoric Level don’t emphasize classical education the way the ancient Greeks and Romans did.
+Classical literature and subjects aren’t the points of classical Christian education.

-Family Worship is still central to the school day, with plenty of read alouds happening.
-This makes things easy on the mother of a large family.
+Family Worship is still central to the school day, with plenty of read-aloud happening.
+This makes things easy for the mother of a large family.
 Throughout all the stages, the family comes together to worship and listen to books.

 History, literature, Latin, Greek, math, science, art, and music continue to be studied.
 Certain subjects remain constant through the stages!

-Speech and debate is dropped in favor of the study of rhetoric, government, economics, and law.
+Speech and debate are dropped in favor of the study of rhetoric, government, economics, and law.
 We’re working towards deepening the teenagers’ understanding of the world to develop wisdom in our young adults.

 Maturing Conscience: 19-20 years